Here are 5 differences between true love and toxic love.

-In toxic love, there is an obsession with trying to change your partner into someone you’d rather be with instead of loving them for who they are.
+In toxic love, there is an extreme urge to change your partner into someone you’d rather be with instead of loving them for who they are.

-In toxic love, sex is something you feel pressured over due to fear, insecurity, and feeling as though you have to conform to the sexual desires of your partner.
+In toxic love, Intimacy is something you feel pressured over due to fear, insecurity, and feeling as though you have to conform to the sexual desires of your partner.

 In true love, the conversation is constructive.
 Each partner tries to understand the other’s emotions and feelings.
 Partners try to sort their differences by ‘talking’ in a polite and affectionate manner.